NVIDIA/gpu-feature-discovery/README.md

-  -h --help                       Show this help message and exit --version                       Display version and exit --oneshot                       Label once and exit --sleep-interval=<seconds>      Time to sleep between labeling [Default: 60s] --mig-strategy=<strategy>       Strategy to use for MIG-related labels [Default: none] -o <file> --output-file=<file>  Path to output file
+  -h --help                       Show this help message and exit --version                       Display version and exit --oneshot                       Label once and exit --fail-on-init-error=<bool>     Fail if there is an error during initialization of any label sources [Default: true] --sleep-interval=<seconds>      Time to sleep between labeling [Default: 60s] --mig-strategy=<strategy>       Strategy to use for MIG-related labels [Default: none] -o <file> --output-file=<file>  Path to output file